Day-to-day log of the 2012 search season

 10-20-11.
 It was a gorgeous fall day.
 I visited the area

-between where the videos were obtained in 2006 and 2008.
+between where the 2006 and 2008 videos were obtained.
 I noticed that a huge pine that was killed by Katrina has finally toppled.

 11-5-11.
 I climbed Tree 9, where the woodpeckers were active despite the wind.